eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 Every entity in this panel is interactive:

-- Click the Participant name or icon to expand or collapse its DataWriters and DataReaders.
+- Double-click the Participant name or icon to expand or collapse its DataWriters and DataReaders.
-- Click a DataReader or DataWriter name or icon to expand or collapse its Locators.
+- Double-click a DataReader or DataWriter name or icon to expand or collapse its Locators.
 - Double-click an entity to set it as the *selected entity*.
   See :ref:`pro_selected_entity` for details.